unyt-org/articles/articles/uix-introduction-vue.md

 };
 ```

 In UIX, components are plain TypeScript objects that inherit from the `Component` base class.
 They can optionally be decorated with a `template` and a `style`.
-Props are declared in the class declaration and can be used inside the class, the template and the style.
+Props are declared in the class declaration and can be used inside the class, the template, and the style.
 </unyt-tab>
 </unyt-tabs>